 If you prefer no annual fee, the Citi® Double Cash Card earns up to 2% back on all purchases (1% at the time of purchase and 1% on balance payments).
 You can use your rewards for cash back or travel.
 As it earns Citi ThankYou points, you can transfer them to travel partners too.

 Many rewards cards provide bonus points on gas and groceries in addition to other expenses like travel and dining.
-So, the best option can boil down to which one earns the most on your most common spending and your preferred redemption of either cash back or travel miles.
+So, the best option can boil down to which one earns the most on your most common spending and your preferred redemption of either cash back or travel rewards.

 What is the Best Credit Card for Cell Phone Bills?